 According to the FDA, type 2 diabetes affects about 24 million people accounts for approximately 90 percent of diabetes cases in the U.S.

-Keywords: Hemoglobin A, Glycosylated, Insulin, Stroke, Urinary Tract Infections, Drug Approval, United States Food and Drug Administration, Sodium, Blood Glucose, Diabetes Mellitus, Type 2, Glucosides, Symporters
+Keywords: Glycated Hemoglobin A, Insulin, Stroke, Urinary Tract Infections, Drug Approval, United States Food and Drug Administration, Sodium, Blood Glucose, Diabetes Mellitus, Type 2, Glucosides, Symporters

 < Back to Listings